na-na-hi/renget/archive/cpu-lora.md

 ## llama.cpp Setup

 1. Open a command prompt and move to our working folder: `cd C:\lora`
-2. Download the latest code `finetune-lora` branch from `xaedes`' repo using `git`: `git clone -b finetune-lora https://github.com/xaedes/llama.cpp.git`
+2. Download the latest `finetune-lora` branch from xaedes' repo (NOT the main llama.cpp repo) using git: `git clone -b finetune-lora https://github.com/xaedes/llama.cpp.git`
 3. Run the compiler tools: `w64devkit\w64devkit.exe`
 4. Once you see `~ $`, move to the llama.cpp repo: `cd C:/lora/llama.cpp` (Make sure to use forward slashes!)
 5. Compile everything: `make all -j`